 Is it Done Yet?

-Nothing worse then taking a roast out of the oven only to find the ends are well done and the middle is raw.
+Nothing worse than taking a roast out of the oven only to find the ends are well done and the middle is raw.
 I live by my meat thermometer and don't care much for the digital one.
-The old fashion one where it shows you the range for beef, chicken and lamb works fine for me.
+The old-fashioned one where it shows you the range for beef, chicken, and lamb works fine for me.

 These are general temperatures and after a few trials and errors, you'll find what your family likes.